translationexchange/tml-rails/README.md

 If you are already using Rails caching, you probably already specify it in your production file, like the following:

-Memcache

 config/environments/production.rb

 ```ruby
 config.cache_store = :mem_cache_store, { :namespace => 'my_cache' }
 ```

-Memcache for multiple servers
+Memcache for multiple servers:

 ```ruby
 config.cache_store = :mem_cache_store, '123.456.78.9:1001', '123.456.78.9:1002'
 ```

-Memcache with Dalli
+Memcache with Dalli:

 ```ruby
 config.cache_store = :mem_cache_store, Dalli::Client.new('localhost:11211', {